pinkwah/arcs/README.md

 ## History / Credits

-This is a fork of the original [ARCS](https://github.com/badw/arcs) developed by Benjamin A. D. Williamson
+This is a fork of the original [ARCS](https://github.com/badw/arcs) developed by Benjamin A. D. Williamson.
+A legacy version of ARCS, based on Bens original version, is deployed [here](https://server-arcs-legacy-dash.radix.equinor.com/) as a demo.